"Tourists Always Arrive Scared of the Desert. They Leave Crying When They Have to Go." — A Bedouin Guide on Wadi Rum

 What's the food situation in the camps?

 Most camps include zarb or a similar dinner with the overnight stay.
-I serve it with rice, salads, hummus, and unlimited tea.
+Salem serves it with rice, salads, hummus, and unlimited tea.
 Breakfast is simple — bread, eggs, jam, cheese, and more tea.

 Bring snacks for the jeep tour.
-I carry dates and nuts in the vehicle, but if you want specific things, buy them at the Visitor Center before we enter the protected area.
+Salem carries dates and nuts in the vehicle, but if you want something specific, buy it at the Visitor Center before entering the protected area.

 Any tourist traps to avoid?

 "Tourist traps" is a strong word for Wadi Rum — there's nothing here to trap you.
-But I'll say this: some camps advertise "luxury" experiences with bubble tents and private bathrooms for 200-300 JOD a night.
-The experience is beautiful, I won't deny that.
+But know this: some camps advertise "luxury" experiences with bubble tents and private bathrooms for 200–300 JOD a night.
+The experience is genuinely beautiful.
 But you're paying for a tent, not for a different desert.

-My goat-hair tents cost 50 JOD with everything included.
+Salem's goat-hair tents cost 50 JOD with everything included.
 The stars are the same.
 The zarb tastes the same.
 The silence is the same.
 The only difference is a toilet that flushes versus one that doesn't.
-Decide what's important to you.
+Decide what matters to you.

 They cry.
-I see grown men — big, tough-looking people from Germany, Australia, America — sit on a sand dune at sunset with tears running down their faces.
+Salem sees grown men — big, tough-looking travelers from Germany, Australia, America — sit on a sand dune at sunset with tears running down their faces.
 Nobody's sad.
 The desert just does something to people.
 It strips away the noise.

 Any customs visitors should know about?

-When I offer you tea, drink it.
-Refusing tea from a Bedouin is the worst insult.
-I don't care if you don't like tea.
-Drink it.
+When a Bedouin offers you tea, drink it.
+Refusing tea is the worst insult.
+It doesn't matter if you don't like tea — drink it.
 Then you can quietly not finish it.

 Remove your shoes before entering a tent.
 Ask before photographing people — especially women.
 Tip your driver and guide — 5–10 JOD is standard and it means something to families who live off guiding income.

 And please.
 Please.
 Don't leave trash in the desert.
 This is a UNESCO World Heritage Site.
-It's also my home.
+It's also Salem's home.

 While in Jordan, floating in the Dead Sea is a natural complement to the desert experience.